-Challenging DUI Breath Tests in Burlington
+Challenging DUI Breath Tests in Massachusetts

 If you were pulled over on suspicion of drunk driving and arrested, a breath test is often administered to measure your blood alcohol content (BAC).
 A .08 or higher can result in OUI charges.
 It is important to know that if you were stopped on suspicion of drunk driving and blew a .08 or above in a breath test, the test has limitations and may not be accurate.

-At DiBella Law Offices, P.C., our Burlington criminal defense attorney is knowledgeable about the various types of defenses available related to breath tests.
+At DiBella Law Offices, P.C., our Massachusetts criminal defense attorney is knowledgeable about the various types of defenses available related to breath tests.
 We have offices in Boston, Methuen, and Burlington, and we handle cases in Massachusetts.

 Under Massachusetts’ implied consent law, you are required to take a breath test if you were arrested by a police officer who had probable cause to believe that you were driving drunk.
 If you refuse the test, you cannot be forced to take it.